ferrarijh/android-study-dagger-multibinding/README.md

 ### How to do it?
 We need `Map` and `Provider`.

 When `MyViewModel` instance is requested to `ViewModelProvider` instance the provider should return us the one that matches current scope.
-For example from below, (in fragment)
+For example as below, (in fragment)
 ```kotlin
 class ExampleFragment: Fragment(){
     val viewModel1 = ViewModelProvider(requireActivity(), mFactory).get(MyViewModel::class.java)